cartesi/docs/docs/descartes/provider.md

 title: Provider drives
 ---

-In the last section, DApp developers could already specify drives with some contents, namely 32 bytes of data.
+After going through the last section, the reader is already able to specify drives (limited to 32 bytes of data) if this data was available to the caller at the time of instantiation.

-However, the data had to be ready and provided by the DApp at the time of instantiation.
+This section describes an alternative to this, in which the content of the drive can be left blank for later insertion.

-This section describes an alternative to this, in which some user (here called *provider*) will be responsible to submit the contents of said drive.
+In this case, an external user (here called the *provider*) will be responsible to submit the contents of said drive later.

 This functionality will make use of two other fields of the `Drive` struct: `needsProvider` and `provider`.

-These fields are very intuitive to use:
+The name of these fields already indicate their meanings:
-- `needsProvider` is a Boolean value indicating the need to have someone provide the value at a later time;
+- `needsProvider` is a Boolean value indicating whether someone will provide the contents of said drive at a later time;
 - `provider` stands for the address of the provider who has the authorization to fill that value.

 When using the *provider* feature, the field `directValueOrLoggerRoot` will be ignored during instantiation and it is wise to leave it empty as in the following example.